Manonedde/scil_mri_longdata/docs/source/bundles/af.rst

 ------------------------

-This section provides descriptive statistics for IRM measurements averaged over all streamlines and bundle-specific measures.
+This section provides descriptive statistics for MRI measurements over all bundle-streamlines, bundle-average and bundle-profile.

 .. tabs::